Our highlight: A guided tour of the Pergamon Museum’s highlights

 The bust of Nefertiti, the Pergamon Altar, Schlieman’s (stolen) Troy collection.
 Yes, Museuminsel is an obvious choice, but with good reason!
 The island is itself heritage listed, and all of the museums on it participate in Museum Sunday.
 This means you can check out the Pergamon Museum, the Bode Museum, the Neues Museum, the Alte Nationalgalerie, and the Altes Museum all in one go.

-- Museuminsel, Am Lustgarten, opening times vary between museums, see here for details
+- Museumsinsel, Am Lustgarten, opening times vary between museums, details.

 The kid-friendly version of the Jewish museum across the road, ANOHA’s centrepiece is the wooden ark, with 150 animal sculptures that children can touch and even feed.
 It’s insanely popular, so good luck getting a ticket – we spoke with museum director a while back.

 Home to some of the most important modern art in Berlin, the Berlinerische Galerie regularly hosts some of the hottest temporary exhibitions in Europe.
 Originally founded in 1975, the gallery has moved several times, and does an excellent job of telling the story of art since 1840.
 The works cover photography, painting, installation, architecture, and digital artworks.